 - Remove the steamed leaves to a salad bowl and toss with some of the dressing to taste, or serve in small salad bowls and let guests dress the leaves to their taste.
 Pass the parmesan and fresh black pepper alongside.

-Broccoli Leaves with Garlic and Lemon
+Broccoli Greens with Garlic and Lemon

 - 8 oz (8 cups) Broccoli leaves stems removed, leaves cut into 1 inch strips, rinsed and dried